 I use Todoist, but you can do this whether you use Trello, Asana, or the built-in app on your phone (I think).
 Pretty much all tools that you can add a task to, you can add a recurring task to nowadays.

-I have recurring to-dos for everything from taking my meds on a daily basis, to refilling them at the end of the month.
+I have recurring to-dos for everything self-care related that I want to make part of my regular schedule, from taking my meds on a daily basis, to refilling them at the end of the month.

 Here’s what my self-care project looks like these days: